Areas of Practice

 The buying or selling transaction is a complex one, and a major investment that often requires procuring adequate financing.
 In any real estate transaction, moreover, multiple parties are involved, and you’re often likely to bear the brunt of the responsibility.
 That’s why most people turn to professionals.
 There’s a reason real estate transactions are a multi-stage process: it’s to protect your rights in an often unfamiliar environment.
-And that’s where notaries, lawyers and tax specialists come in.
+And that’s where our notaries, lawyers and tax specialists come in.

 Our team in commercial real estate law, specialized in each of the different facets of real estate transactions and hidden defect in construction, are equipped to provide you with the best advice and strategies, formulate logical solutions to impasses and take on any challenge you’re up against in a real estate transaction.
 Whatever the scale or complexity of your transaction, our team will dedicate the time and resources necessary to bring the transaction to a satisfactory close, in time and on deadline.

 We offer a wide range of services intended for businesses and developers.
 We can assist you in your negotiations and supervise every step of your commercial real estate transactions.

 The legal certificate showing the immovable’s current status (land and building, vacant lot) is an essential document for any purchase.
 This certificate will demonstrate if the immovable is encroaching or suffering from encroachment, and if there are any easements affecting it.
 For these reasons, it is strongly recommended that you obtain a legal certificate when purchasing a property, whether it’s a constructed site or a vacant one.

 A company’s administrators may be held personally responsible for environmental problems caused by the contamination of an immovable prior to its acquisition, whether or not they even knew about the problem.

 A commercial lease must be published in the applicable land register in order to notify any subsequent buyer of the fact that it is bound by that lease.